bigwiv/Biopython-cn/chr3.rst

     >>> seq2 = Seq("ACGT", IUPAC.unambiguous_dna)

 So, what does Biopython do?
-Well, the equality test is the default for Python objects ®C it tests to see if they are the same object in memory.
+Well, the equality test is the default for Python objects ‚Äì it tests to see if they are the same object in memory.
 This is a very strict test:

 .. code:: verbatim